The UK Master’s Dissertation Blueprint: Securing a Distinction (70%+)

 Applying the FINER Criteria

 To ensure your proposal gets approved with high praise, your Research Question must pass the FINER criteria.
-It must be Feasible, Interesting, Novel, Ethical, and Relevant.
+This framework acts as a stress-test for your thesis:

 Chapter 2: The Critical Literature Review (The Engine)